 South and Midwest face potentially catastrophic rains and floods while reeling from tornadoes

-LAKE CITY, Ark.
-(AP) — Parts of the Midwest and South faced the possibility of torrential rains and life-threatening flash floods Friday, while many communities were still reeling from tornadoes that destroyed whole neighborhoods and killed at least seven people.
+HOPKINSVILLE, Ky.
+(AP) — Torrential rains and flash flooding battered parts of the Midwest and South on Friday, killing a boy in Kentucky who was swept away as he walked to a school bus stop.
+Many communities were left reeling from tornadoes that destroyed whole neighborhoods and killed at least seven people earlier this week.

-Forecasters warned of catastrophic weather on the way, with round after round of heavy rains expected in the central U.S. through Saturday.
-Satellite imagery showed thunderstorms lined up like freight trains to take the same tracks over communities in Arkansas, Tennessee and Kentucky, according to the national Weather Prediction Center in Maryland.
+Forecasters warned of potentially catastrophic weather, with round after round of heavy rains expected in the central U.S. through Saturday.
+Satellite imagery showed thunderstorms lined up like freight trains over communities in Arkansas, Tennessee and Kentucky, according to the national Weather Prediction Center in Maryland.

-The bull’s-eye centered on a swath along the Mississippi River and included the more than 1.3 million people around Memphis, Tennessee.

-More than 90 million people were at risk of severe weather from Texas to Minnesota to Maine, according to the Oklahoma-based Storm Prediction Center.
+In Kentucky early Friday, a boy died after floodwaters swept him away while he was walking to a school bus stop in Frankfort, Gov. Andy Beshear said on social media.

+The dousing inundated Kentucky highways, causing numerous road closures.
+A mudslide on a busy highway on the outskirts of Louisville caused a long traffic backup as crews worked to clear the road.
+The downtown area of Hopkinsville — a city of 31,000 residents 72 miles (116 kilometers) northwest of Nashville — was submerged.
+Water rescues were underway.

+“We’re holding ground,” he said.
+“We’re trying to maintain and keep it out the best we can.”

+A corridor from northeast Texas through Arkansas and into southeast Missouri, which has a population of about 2.3 million, could see clusters of severe thunderstorms late Friday.
+The National Weather Service’s Oklahoma-based Storm Prediction Center warned of the potential for intense tornadoes and large hail.

-Those killed in the initial wave of storms that spawned powerful tornadoes on Wednesday and early Thursday were in Tennessee, Missouri and Indiana.
-They included a Tennessee man and his teen daughter whose home was destroyed, and a man whose pickup struck downed power lines in Indiana.
-In Missouri, Garry Moore, who was chief of the Whitewater Fire Protection District, died while likely trying to help a stranded motorist, according to Highway Patrol spokesperson Sgt.
+The seven people killed in the initial wave of storms that spawned powerful tornadoes on Wednesday and early Thursday were in Tennessee, Missouri and Indiana.
+They included Garry Moore, chief of the Whitewater Fire Protection District in Missouri.
+He died while likely trying to help a stranded motorist, according to Highway Patrol spokesperson Sgt.
 Clark Parrott.

 With flattened homes behind him, Dakota Woods described seeing the twister come through Selmer.